luastan/tricks-content/web/server-side/ssl.md

 ---
-title: SSL/TLS configuration
+title: SSL / TLS configuration
 badge: Web
-description: Analyse the server SSL/TLS strength in terms of algorithms and configuration
+description: Analyse the server SSL / TLS strength in terms of algorithms and configuration
 ---

 This is usually pretty straight forward.
 There are some pretty good tools that will do all the job for you.
 My personal favourite is [testssl.sh](#testssl.sh)

-## testssl.sh
+## Testssl.sh

 Very popular and nice tool.
 It is also very esasy to use with docker which is pretty cool.
+You can find more info on the [testssl.sh repo](https://github.com/drwetter/testssl.sh).
+The default branch with the latest stable changes currently is (_for some reason_) the <code><smart-variable variable="testssl-branch">3.1dev</smart-variable></code>.

 ### Installation